$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: Related work

 \section{Related work}

 \citet{hyvarinen2015unified} previously proposed a unified model of linear PCA and linear ICA as a theoretical framework from the probabilistic paradigm, where the variances of the components are modelled as separate parameters but are eventually integrated out.
-Our key idea is the same: we model the variances as separate parameters, except that we do not integrate them out, and we flesh out the key role they play, from the neural paradigm, for nonlinear PCA.
+Our key idea is the same: we model the variances as separate parameters, except that we do not integrate them out, and we flesh out the key role they play, from the neural paradigm, for nonlinear PCA that allows it to learn semi-orthogonal transformations that reduce dimensionality rather than just orthogonal transformations.

 Neural PCA was started with the seminal work of \citet{oja1982simplified} which showed that the first principal component can be extracted with a Hebbian \citep{hebb1949organization} learning rule.
 This spurred a lot of interest in PCA neural networks in the 80s and 90s, resulting in different variants and extensions for the extraction of multiple components \citep{foldiak1989adaptive,oja1989neural, rubner1990development, kung1990neural,oja1992principal2,bourlard1988auto, baldi1989neural, oja1992principal, oja1995pca} (see \citet{diamantaras1996principal} for an overview), some of which extracted the axis-aligned solution while others the subspace solution.
 A linear autoencoder with a mean squared error reconstruction loss was shown to extract the subspace solution \citep{bourlard1988auto, baldi1989neural}.